From Dom Guéranger's The Liturgical Year.

 A light to the revelation of the Gentiles, and the glory of thy people Israel.

-Ant.
-Save us, O Lord, whilst awake, and watch us as we sleep; that we may watch with Christ, and rest in peace.
+ANT.
+Save us, O Lord, while awake, and watch us as we sleep; that we may watch with Christ, and rest in peace.
+Alleluia.

 ℣.
 Dominus vobiscum.